santhisenan/SDN_DDoS_Simulation/README.md

 # DDoS Simulation in a Software Defined Network
 This project aims to provide a basic framework for DDoS mitigation using Deep reinforcement learning.
-The network is implemented using Mininet (based on Software defind networking).
+The network is implemented using Mininet (based on Software defined networking).

 The design of the solution is inspired by the work "Deep Reinforcement Learning based Smart Mitigation of DDoS Flooding in Software-Defined Networks" by Yandong Liu and others [here](https://ieeexplore.ieee.org/abstract/document/8514971).